AriFordsham/GHCWiki/data-parallel/regular.md

 Even though the index type is well suited to express the relationship between the selector/multiplicator and the dimensionality of the argument and the result array, it is inconvenient to use, as the examples demonstrate.
-We therefore do need to add another layer to improve the usability of the library.
+We therefore need some syntactic sugar to improve the usability of the library.
+In the following, the use a SAC-like notation for values of Index-type in comments to improve the readability of the examples.

 Example: